MarcoFerrariUni/ICEM24EMtool4NRMM/README.md

 # ICEM24_EMtool4NRMM
-The conference committee is stil reviewing both the paper and the tool.
+The conference committee is still reviewing both the paper and the tool.